-With just a little thought on your part though, it’s easy to stay a few leaps ahead of your Einstein dog so you both stay happy and thriving.
+Fortunately, with just a little thought on your part though, it’s easy to stay a few leaps ahead of your Einstein dog so you both stay happy and thriving.

 The result?
 Your couch may get chewed, shoes might go missing, and countertops can be cleared in mere seconds.

-Be warned.
+So be warned.
 The results are seldom pretty when your dog has time to feel bored.

-Instead, give your dog a job or sport to do.
+To stay one step ahead, give your dog a job or sport to do.
 Play fetch together.
 Let him run for a bit (on a leash or in a safe, fenced area).
 Teach him tricks.
 Do whatever it takes to keep him mentally stimulated.

 Second, intentionally study your breed.
 Every breed is different and every dog unique.
 What makes your neighbor’s dog thrive may be the polar opposite of what your dog loves.